Past Events

 A world where anyone can make anything

 Adrian Bowyer holds a first degree and a PhD in engineering from Imperial College.
-He was an academic at the University of Bath for 35 years, retiring from academic life in 2012 to help to run the company RepRap Professional Ltd. His areas of research are geometric modelling and geometric computing in general, the application of computers to manufacturing, and biomimetics.
+He was an academic at the University of Bath for 35 years, retiring from academic life in 2012 to help to run the company RepRap Professional Ltd.

 Date: Wednesday 30th January 2013